hzmangel/rails-concerns/README.md

 # rails-concerns

-Some concern classes I have created and used in my projects.
+This repo is used to save some concern modules I have used in my project.
+I will try to refactor existing code to isolate more and more concern modules.